Canon 1Ds Mark III vs Sony A6500

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A6500 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the A6500 uses SDXC or Memory Stick PRO Duo cards.
-The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A6500 only has one slot.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the A6500 uses SDXC or Memory Stick PRO Duo cards.
+The A6500 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1Ds Mark III vs Sony A6500